kohler/hotcrp/devel/apidoc/submissions.md

 > Create or modify submission

-This endpoint modifies the submission specified by the `p` parameter.
+Create or modify a submission specified by `p`, a submission ID.

 Setting `p=new` will create a new submission; the response will contain the chosen submission ID.

 The modification may be specified: